imperfectlink/VenetianBlindKit/docs/source/controls.rst

 Pull 2 Length
 ----

+Length of the tilt control cord.

 |

 Pull 2 End Offset
 ----

+Offset the position of the tassels of the tilt control pull.

 |

 Pull 2 Cord Angle
 ----

+Offset the angle that the cord comes out of the headrail.

 |

 Pull 2 Range
 ----

+Adjust the range of motion that the tilt cord moves as the blind is tiled.

 |